 Singapore is a culturally rich city, filled to the brim with amazing sights, sounds and tastes.
-Are you visiting Singapore or an expat keen to expose your kids to an authentic Singapore experience?
-Or maybe you’re a proud local eager to revisit your own childhood with the next generation?
-Look no further, we’ve pulled together a list of quintessentially Singaporean activities for kids sure to get you kick started.
-From catching a lion dance any time of year, to feasting on hawker food and local treats, going on a trishaw ride or spending a day out in Singapore prawning or wandering through a local museum, here are the cultural outings that will help you get under the skin of this fascinating place we call home.
+Whether you’re visiting Singapore, an expat keen to expose your kids to authentic Singapore experiences, or are a proud local eager to revisit your own childhood haunts, we’ve pulled together a list of quintessentially Singaporean activities for kids.
+From catching a lion dance any time of the year, to feasting on hawker food and local treats, going on a trishaw ride or spending a day out in Singapore prawning or wandering through a local museum, here are the adventures that really embrace all that is quintessential Singapore for kids in this fascinating place we call home.

 Lion dance all year ’round